 The third largest US automaker Chrysler may have slightly missed analyst expectation, but still saw a decent month.
 In fact this was the company’s best January in the last 5 years.
 It enjoyed a 16% sales growth by selling about 117,700 units against a forecast of 121,000 vehicles.

 Even the foreign automakers experienced remarkable growth in sales as the pent-up demand and discounts on a few segments continued attracting customers.

-The foreign counterparts The Japanese counterpart Toyota Motor Corporation (NYSE:TM) continued to deliver solid growth with sales rising 26.6% to 157,724 vehicles compared to the prior year figures.
+The Japanese counterpart Toyota Motor Corporation (NYSE:TM) continued to deliver solid growth with sales rising 26.6% to 157,724 vehicles compared to the prior year figures.
 The sales of Tundra were up 27%, while Corolla saw a 32% increase over the previous year.
 Toyota’s recovery has been remarkable considering the supply chain disruption is suffered when its production units got hit by Tsunami.

 The German automaker Volkswagen saw its best January since 1974.
 The automaker’s sales increased 6.7% to 29,018 vehicles.
 Jonathan Browning, the Chief Executive and President of Volkswagen Group of America, is very positive about the momentum of the automaker and expects its growth to outrun the industry this year.